 print(chunk.id, chunk.code, chunk.note)

-mem_get — high-level batch read
+mem_get — eager batch read (Chunks only)

-results = storage.mem_get(selector)
+chunks = storage.mem_get(selector) # list[Chunk]

-for hv in results:
+for chunk in chunks:

 Producers